Spaghetti Recipe with Garlicky, Lemony, Creamy Kale

 - Set a spaghetti pot half filled with well-salted water on the stove to boil.

-- Heat the olive oil over medium heat in a wide frying pan that has a lid (which you'll use later).
+- Heat the olive oil over medium heat in a deep 12-inch frying pan that has a lid (which you'll use later).
 Add the garlic, shallot and potato along with a good sprinkle of salt and cook, stirring frequently, until the mixture is golden brown in spots but without a hint of burning.

 - Add the pasta to the frying pan, sprinkle with the lemon juice, pecorino and salt and pepper to taste, and toss everything together.
 Serve immediately, with more cheese to pass at the table.

-- Note: I love using my Le Creuset enameled cast iron braiser for recipes like this because it's lidded and the enamel makes it non-stick enough for government work without being finicky.
+I love using my Le Creuset enameled cast iron braiser for recipes like this because it's lidded and the enamel makes it non-stick enough for government work without being finicky.
 There are less-expensive versions out there if the price tag throws you (and I bought a less-loved color at deep discount once upon a time, so that's an option, too).
 Not to mention that any opportunity to amortize this giant purchase that I made for a skillet cookie is a good opportunity.
 It's the same way I treat my law degree.